adamtrilling/blog-posts/simple_bdd/part3.md

 ### capybara-webkit

 capybara-webkit is a driver that uses the WebKit framework (also used by Safari and Chrome) to render your page and execute capybara commands.
 It supports JavaScript to some extent.
 It also runs headlessly, which means you don't need access to a graphical interface to use it.
 It runs relatively quickly, and is simple to set up in continuous integration environments.
-You will need to install the Qt libraries and associated development headers to use it, but that is a strightforward process on MacOS and Linux.
+You will need to install the Qt libraries and associated development headers to use it, but that is a straightforward process on MacOS and Linux.
 Its primary limitation is that it can't click on links where the link text is an icon.

 ### Selenium

 Selenium uses a full Firefox browser to run your capybara features.
 This is good and bad; since it has to load an entire browser, it is much slower than capybara-webkit and can be tricky to use in continuous integration.
 However, since it is running on a full-featured browser, there are no missing features.
-If your web application runs in FireFox, it is testable in Selenium.
+If your web application runs in Firefox, it is testable in Selenium.
 Also, since your tests are running in an actual browser, you can watch them run.